Phillies Superstar Could Want Extension With Zack Wheeler $126 Million Deal Done

 Harper’s $330 Million Deal Has Become One Of Baseball’s Biggest Bargains

 Harper will make just more than $25 million in 2024, which is the 29th highest salary in baseball.
-Mintz says that Boras knew the MLB market could explode, which is why he encouraged Harper to include opt outs in the deal so he could restructure the contract to match his current value.
+Mintz wrote that Boras knew the MLB market could explode, which is why he encouraged Harper to include opt-outs in the deal so he could restructure the contract to match his current value.

-With how much Harper has done to ensure success for the Phillies and embrace the city of Philadelphia, Mintz says that Harper now just “wants that loyalty rewarded, that favor returned.”
+With how much Harper has done to ensure success for the Phillies and embrace the city of Philadelphia, Harper now just “wants that loyalty rewarded, that favor returned,” Mintz wrote.
 It’s unlikely that much will happen as a result of it for now, but it’s something to keep an eye on moving forward.